 For the project I have 3-4 setups in my studio with different lighting and photographic positions.
-I go from one to the other and tend these patches, ..much like a farmer would do.
+I move from one to the other and tend these patches, ..much like a farmer would do.

-Its time-consuming work, and it can often be frustrating to restrain the urge to just produce a piece.
-Calming the feelings and wait for something (or someone) to come by on its, or their, own accord to advance the project.
+Its time-consuming and it can be frustrating to restrain an urge to just produce a piece.
+Calming the feelings and waiting for something (or someone) to come by on its, or their, own accord to advance the project.

-Fortunately the only thing needed is a SPACE to work in with a basic toolset of soft and hardware.
+Fortunately the only thing needed is a SPACE to work in.
+A basic toolset of soft and hardware.
 TIME to focus on the work and gain knowledge in the tools.
 And ELECTRICITY of course, to ignite the digital on-and-off‘s of this particular world.